Mahavir Prasad Dwivedi: Biography

-He was born in Kanyakubja Brahmin family on 5 May 1864 in Daulatpur village, now in Raebareli District of Uttar Pradesh.
-His father Ram Sahay Dwivedi was a soldier in East India Company's army, later worked in Bombay as temple priest for the leaders of the Vallabha sampradaya.
+He was born into Kanyakubja Brahmin family on 15 May 1864 in Daulatpur village, now in Raebareli District of Uttar Pradesh.
+His father Ram Sahay Dwivedi was a soldier in the East India Company's army and later worked in Bombay as temple priest for the leaders of the Vallabha sampradaya.

 Dwivedi received his early education in Sanskrit at his home, and in Hindi and Urdu at the Daulatpur village school.
 At the age of thirteen, he was sent to the district school in Raibareli, where he studied English and Persian for one year, and then attended schools in Purva, Fatehpur, and Unao for four years.